Heather Podesta: Career

 Podesta was once known for supporting and advising Democratic candidates across the country.
 In the 2012 federal election cycle, Podesta and her colleagues bundled more than $300,000 on behalf of the Democratic Senatorial Campaign Committee, Democratic Congressional Campaign Committee, the Senate Majority PAC, and individual Democratic candidates.

 On March 29, 2017, Podesta renamed her firm from "Heather Podesta + Partners" to "Invariant".
-She began to hire Republicans.
+She also began to hire Republicans.

 The firm has since lobbied for large insurance corporations such as Prudential and New York Life.

 Senator Kay Hagan of North Carolina, Susan Fisher Sterling, director of the National Museum of Women in the Arts and Heather Podesta at a 2009 party in Washington, D.C.

 Podesta sits on the National Advisory Council of the Institute of Governmental Studies.
 She is a member of the Board of Trustees of Ford's Theatre and serves on the Washington D.C.
 Police Foundation Board.

 Art collection

 Podesta, a member of the Board of Trustees of the Museum of Contemporary Art, Los Angeles, is an avid collector of contemporary art.
 In 2009, Podesta donated Shepard Fairey's iconic Barack Obama "Hope" poster to the National Portrait Gallery in Washington, D.C.

 She was named one of the "Philanthropic 50" by Washington Life in 2010.
 She was named by ARTnews as one of the 200 top collectors in 2012 and 2013.